NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Uses the same animation as 2X
     - Starts up 4 frames sooner
     - Ends 8 frames later
-- Act4A cannot be subbed at all (TODO: was this always the case?)
+- Act4A can be subbed on the first frame only (TODO: was this always the case?)
 - 8B
     - Second hit lifts on block
     - Both hitboxes appear one frame later